EBVS® European Specialist in Small Animal Surgery

 Miguel graduated from the University of Barcelona (Spain) in 2007.
 After a year working in a referral emergency centre in Barcelona, he moved to the UK in July 2008 where he undertook the surgical internship at Fitzpatrick Referrals, gaining extensive experience in all aspects of small animal orthopaedic and neurosurgery.
 Following his interest in small animal surgery, he moved to Cambridge to take up the one-year junior training scholarship at the University of Cambridge.

-Miguel has completed a three-year European College of Veterinary Surgeons approved residency program in small animal surgery and became a diplomate of the European College of Veterinary Surgeons in February 2015.
+Miguel has completed a three-year European College of Veterinary Surgeons approved residency programme in small animal surgery and became a diplomate of the European College of Veterinary Surgeons in February 2015.
 Miguel’s interests lie in the management of canine cervical spinal disease and in the treatment of humeral intracondylar fissures in the canine.

 Cervical Distraction – Stabilization Using an Intervertebral Spacer Screw and String-of Pearl (SOP™) Plates in 16 Dogs With Disc-Associated Wobbler Syndrome